Moringa, Solar energy & Biofuel

 One of the projects I have been an ambassador for and responsible for is our Moringa programme.
 I have managed to raise funds and gain donations for the programme to start, we have already employed people from the community to help that are now living better lives and are pioneers in their community because of the drastic change in circumstances.

 Our farms are named Suavey Gardens, this name is derived from my fashion brand which we decided to use in order to brand and market our Moringa products to keep a luxury, prestige and personal feel.
-We farm over 2 hectares of Organic Moringa and have a factory powered by solar energy where we cultivate Moringa seeds and leaves to produce and process our 100% pure Moringa powder and Moringa oil.
+We farm over 2 hectares of Organic Moringa and have a factory powered by a local engery provider where we cultivate Moringa seeds and leaves to produce and process our 100% pure Moringa powder and Moringa oil.

 Africa is a prime example of the statement that "Poverty is becoming a state of mind".
 I say this because from my experience in Ghana, Sierra Leone and other African countries there is a similar issue when it comes to poverty, with it being the forefront of these beautiful countries where we have resources that are on high demand.
 The black culture will not be able to evolve if this "state of mind" becomes the acceptable because I have also experienced this in the society I grew up in in London which is why it has proven to be so hard to escape it and use all my strength in order to make a difference.
 I am more determined now than ever to empower a poor mindset of the common world in order to make an end to poverty by year 2025.